-- 4.3 The two interviews are equally weighted.
-Ratings from the two interviews are combined, and those with the highest overall ratings in the three components (Academic Ability, Personal Qualities and Readiness for Training), and who have reached a satisfactory standard in each of the three components, are offered places on the course.
-Additional conditions are attached to some offers (eg. successful completion of GBC course). - 4.4 A reserve list may be drawn up and a reserve candidate may be offered a place if one of the original offers is turned down. - 4.5 It is anticipated that interviews are expected to take place week beginning 2nd March 2020. - 4.6 You will be required to bring photographic proof of identity (passport, driving licence, electoral identity card etc) and an original birth or marriage certificate, if invited for interview.
+- 4.2 The interviews usually consist of: - The academic-research interview, which includes questions designed to assist the panel in rating appropriate elements of academic ability, personal qualities and readiness for training as described in Section 1. - ➤ The professional-personal interview, which includes questions designed to assist this panel in rating appropriate elements of academic ability, personal qualities and readiness for training as described in Section 1. - 4.3 The two interviews are equally weighted.
+Ratings from the two interviews are combined, and those with the highest overall ratings in the three components (Academic Ability, Personal Qualities and Readiness for Training), and who have reached a satisfactory standard in each of the three components, are offered places on the course. - 4.4 A reserve list may be drawn up and a reserve candidate may be offered a place if one of the original offers is turned down. - 4.5 It is anticipated that interviews will take place either week beginning 1st March 2021 or week beginning 22nd March 2021.
+Interview dates will be confirmed at a later date. - 4.6 If the interviews take place in person, you will be required to bring photographic proof of identity (passport, driving licence, electoral identity card, etc) and an original birth or marriage certificate, if invited for interview.